froehners/astro-theme-cactus/src/content/post/legalzoom-ip.md

 title: "Exploring How to Recommend IP Protection"
 publishDate: "30 January 2023"
 description: "Most people don’t know what they need to protect their art or business and can get lost in all the different opinions online."
-tags: ["UX", "Customer Research", "Prototyping"]
+tags: ["LegalZoom", "UX Design", "Customer Research", "Prototyping"]
 ---